AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-21-css-aspect-ratio.md

 <div class="square aspect-ratio-16-9" data-ratio="Pretend this is a YouTube iframe" aria-hidden="true"></div>

 We can do this using the padding trick that we learned: percentage values for padding reference the containing block's width.
-So, we can set an element's height to be `x` percent, where `x` just comes from the aspect ratio.
+So, we can set an element's height to be zero and its vertical padding to be `x` percent, where `x` just comes from the aspect ratio.
 For example, if the aspect ratio is `w:h`, then we'd compute `h / w * 100`.
 This expresses the height as a percentage of the width.
-The final step is to forcibly zero-out the element's height and absolutely position any children so that they don't change the element's dimensions.
+The final step is to relativly position the element and absolutely position any children so that they don't influence the element's height.

-So, to create an aspect ratio of `16:9`, we'd set the element's height to be zero and the vertical padding to be `9 / 16 * 100 = 0.5625 * 100 = 56.25%`.
+Going back to our example, to create an aspect ratio of `16:9`, we'd set the element's height to be zero and the vertical padding to be `9 / 16 * 100 = 0.5625 * 100 = 56.25%`.
 Again, in plain English, this just says that the element's height should be `56.25%` of its containing block's width.

 Here's the HTML and CSS that'll do that for us: